Undergraduate Student-Faculty Research Program

 About the Program

-Now in its sixth year, the Undergraduate Student-Faculty Research Program allows faculty and undergraduate students with similar interests to work together on a research project throughout the academic year.
-A small stipend is granted to each pair, and an end-of-year showcase on each campus recognizes all research initiatives through formal presentations and poster sessions.
+Now in its seventh year, the Undergraduate Student-Faculty Research Program allows faculty and undergraduate students with similar interests to work together on a research project throughout the summer and/or academic year.
+A small stipend is granted to each pair, and for the academic year session particpants, an end-of-year showcase on each campus recognizes all research initiatives through formal presentations and poster sessions.
 Two overall winning pairs are awarded funding towards national conference expenses.

 Applications for the Summer 2017 and Academic Year 2017-18 program are now closed.
 Applications for the 2018-2019 AY willl be avaialble in the Spring of 2018.